Can a Single Change of Color Make Your Add to Cart Button Work?

 One other thing eBay does is use green to highlight the seller information.
 It wants you to trust them, and green is great for building trust.

-Apple uses a blue button.
+Apple uses a blue cart button color.
 They use it differently though.
 On each product page is a small Buy button hidden in the top corner.
 This button takes you to the shop page for that product.
 Once on the shop page, you can only Select, not buy now.

 Image Source: Apple Store